neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/08-client-apis.md

 ## Client

-The `@neo-one/client` APIs center around the instances of the `Client` class.
+The `@neo-one/client` APIs center around instances of the `Client` class.
 The `Client` class abstracts away user accounts and even how those accounts are provided to your dapp, for example, they might come from an extension like NEX, dapp browser like nOS or through some other integration.

 :: warning